maiator/maiator.github.io/README.md

-# Free Code Camp
+# Wordpress theme

-This is where I will be doing all of my programming in order to obtain my front end web developer certificate.
+This is where I will be doing all of my programming to create my own wordpress theme.